Alipsa/munin/README.md

 </select>
 </div>
 ```

+If you want numeric values, you need to convert the parameter to a number (e.g. by using as.numeric())

 Note that, in order to be able to schedule a parameterized report, you must provide default parameters in the R code
 e.g. by using `exists()`.
 Let's say the parameter is the name of the dataset to use i.e.
 ```html